Analytics In The Cloud: Larger Data Sets, More Insights

 Some 70.1 percent of organizations regularly rely on cloud analytics as a key part of their strategy, according to responses to an Enterprise Management Associates (EMA) study, The State of Cloud Analytics 2016, sponsored by the software information company Informatica.
 Another 21.6 percent revealed that they were (at the time of the survey) adopting cloud analytics.

-Because of the continued proliferation of cloud analytics, businesses are in need of well-trained business professionals with degrees in business data analytics.
+Because of the continued proliferation of cloud analytics, businesses are in need of well-trained business professionals with a masters in business analytics or a masters in data analytics.

 What Services Fall Under Cloud Analytics?

 Analytics as a service (AaaS), an umbrella term that covers several aspects of cloud analytics, provides a number of technical and cost benefits over on-premise analytics solutions.

 “The point of analytics as a service is that you can take advantage of analytics platforms without having to deploy everything on-premises and give your IT team even more moving parts to worry about,” according to a 2016 post, “Analytics As A Service,” on the CyberTrend: Technology For Business blog.
 “In the same way that moving almost any internal system to the cloud will free up some internal resources, adopting cloud-based analytics or other business analytics as a service solutions gives you a quicker path to gaining insights.”

 Infrastructure as a service (IaaS) can provide the hardware needed to handle larger data sets remotely.
 Analytics platforms are resource-intensive and require an infrastructure of enough storage space and processing power to be of any use.
 IaaS takes that burden and shifts it to the cloud.